mlochbaum/BQN/doc/array.md

 ## Elements

 Any BQN value can be used as an array element, including another array (BQN, as a dynamically-typed language, doesn't restrict the types that can be used in one context without a good reason).
-However, BQN arrays are restricted relative to other array models.
+However, BQN arrays are in some sense restricted relative to other array models.
 Frameworks like NumPy or Julia have mutable arrays, so that the value of an element can be changed after the array is created.
 This allows an array to be its own element, by creating an array and then inserting it into itself.
 This would be unnatural in BQN, where an array can only be formed from elements that already exist.
 In BQN only operations and namespaces are [mutable](lexical.md#mutation).

 An array with no elements (a bound of 0) is called **empty**.
 These arrays can cause problems when a property should be computed from the elements of an array, like the sum `+´𝕩` or shape of the [merged](couple.md#merge-and-array-theory) array `>𝕩`.
 BQN has two mechanisms to make these cases work better.
-First, reductions like `+´` have [identity values](fold.md#identity-values) for certain functions, so that `+´⟨⟩` is `0` for example.
+First, Fold (`´`) and Insert (`˝`) have [identity values](fold.md#identity-values) for certain functions, so that `+´⟨⟩` is `0` for example.
 Second, every array might have a [fill element](fill.md), a special "typical element" for the array.
 Functions like Merge use this element's structure to determine the result shape when there are no actual elements to be used.

 ## Cells

 The contents of an array are its elements, but it also makes sense to split up an array into subarrays of elements called cells.
-The most important kind of cell, a **major cell** consists of all the elements that have indices beginning with some particular index `i`.
-For this to make sense, `i` must be between `0` and the length `l` of the array's first axis, so that there are `l` major cells each identified by an index.
+The most important kind of cell, a **major cell**, consists of all the elements whose indices begin with some particular index `i`.
+For this to make sense, `i` must be between `0` and the length `n` of the array's first axis, so that there are `n` major cells each identified by an index.

         2‿3‿4 ×⌜ 1‿5‿8‿11

         1 ⊏ 2‿3‿4 ×⌜ 1‿5‿8‿11  # Major cell 1

 A major cell still has an array structure: it retains all the axes of the original array other than the first.
 So it has its own major cells, identified by the index `i` of the original major cell and `j` within it.
 These are also cells of the original array.
 Generalizing, a **cell** with index list `l` is defined to be the array of all elements whose indices begin with `l`.
-In an array with rank `n`, the cell rank is `n-≠l`, and cells grouped using this rank.
-An `n`-cell mst have an empty cell index, so that it includes all elements—it's the entire array!
-An `n-1` cell, also called a ¯1-cell, is a major cell.
-A 0-cell has an index of length `n`, and contains a single element.
+In an array with rank `r`, the cell rank is `r-≠l`, and cells grouped using this rank.
+An `r`-cell must have an empty cell index, so that it includes all elements—it's the entire array!
+An `r-1` cell, also called a ¯1-cell, is a major cell.
+A 0-cell has an index of length `r`, and contains a single element.

 Cells are the center of the [leading axis model](leading.md) used to structure many array primitives.